-How does anyone get good at anything?
+How do people get good at things?
 Especially, those people who are astoundingly good — how on earth do they get that way?

-Practice is getting comfortable in relationship to your instrument, whether it’s your voice (for a singer or writer), the dobro (for a musician), your body (for an athlete, dancer, yogi).
+Practice gets you comfortable and friendly with your instrument, whether it’s your voice (for a singer or writer), the dobro or flute (for a musician), your body (for an athlete, dancer, yogi).
 Practice is the development of an unconditional relationship: it’s how we say to our instruments, “You matter to me.
-I want to spend time with you, even when it doesn’t go that well.
+I love you, I want to spend time with you, even when it doesn’t go that well.
 I’m always curious about you.
 You interest me deeply.
-Every time we’re together, even and especially when I think I don’t want to, you never, ever fail to show me something.”
+Every time we’re together, even and especially when I think I don’t want to hang out, you never, ever fail to show me something.”

 Practice, as I understand it, doesn’t “make perfect.”
 Perfect is an end-point in itself, a goal achieved.
 But if practice is intentionally goal-free, it doesn’t have an end.
-It is instead an ongoing relationship, between a person and his or her craft, or instrument, or, if you prefer — we all find our own terms for this mysterious force — her or his muse, or ingredients, or craft).
+It is ongoing, a marriage between a person and his or her instrument (or, if you prefer — we all find our own terms for this mysterious force — her or his muse, or ingredients, or craft).